matthewbub/dotfiles/readme.md

 - gitsigns.nvim for Git
 - nvim-treesitter convert code to ASTs
 - mason.nvim LSP manager that works on top of nvim-treesitter
+- which-key for keeping track of all these hotkeys

 ## Hotkeys